2001-2003: Nyaka Primary Opening

 2011: Health Clinic

 The Mummy Drayton School Clinic was completed in 2011.
-It was build to provide basic healthcare services, HIV/AIDS testing, immunizations, and medicine to students, grandmothers, and community members.
+It was built to provide basic healthcare services, HIV/AIDS testing, immunizations, and medicine to students, grandmothers, and community members.
 Dental, chiropractic, and other health services are sometimes also conducted by volunteers who are visiting Nyaka.

 2012: First Kutamba Graduation